zhumingpassional/RLSolver/baseline/VCA_RNN/README.md

+# The code is revised based on https://github.com/RNN-VCA-CO/RNN-VCA-CO

 # RNN-VCA-CO
-This code is used to produce the results of our paper [`Supplementing RNNs with annealing to Solve Optimization Problems`](https://iopscience.iop.org/article/10.1088/2632-2153/acb895).
+This code is used to produce the results of the paper [`Supplementing RNNs with annealing to Solve Optimization Problems`](https://iopscience.iop.org/article/10.1088/2632-2153/acb895).
 We use both Vanilla and Dilated RNNs to solve the Maximum-Cut, Nurse Scheduling and Traveling Salesman Problems.

 This code was build on top of the code in this repository: https://github.com/VectorInstitute/VariationalNeuralAnnealing